-Peepers is proud to help you find the perfect eyewear to enhance your vision, protect your eyes from the sun’s UV rays, filter the harmful blue light your electronic devices emit, and of course, help you elevate your style to the next level.
+Peepers is proud to help you find the perfect eyewear to enhance your vision, protect your eyes from the sun’s UV rays, filter high-energy visible (HEV) blue light from electronic screens, and of course, help you elevate your style to the next level.
 However, we want to do more to help you protect the health and wellness of your eyes so you can continue to enjoy your vision to the fullest, for life.

 In a 2019 article published by the World Health Organization, WHO claims, “Globally, it is estimated that at least 2.2 billion people have a vision impairment or blindness, of whom at least 1 billion have a vision impairment that could have been prevented or has yet to be addressed.”
 Of that 1 billion, an estimated 826 million suffer from vision impairment caused by unaddressed presbyopia.